 Exercise may or may not work for you, so it’s wise to listen to your body before embarking on it, especially if coughing persists while you are exercising.
 Also, find out why you could be coughing after exercise on our FAQs.

-Simple tips to help manage your cough
+Quick tips to use exercise to manage your cough

 Always stay hydrated to allow your throat to remain moist throughout.